Released: 10th September 2001

 Chart run: 12-23-37-53

 Taking the lead on the song is Becky Hunter, and she certainly gets into the spirit of things.
 There’s a slightly eerie lilt to her voice – like a narrator recounting a ghost story – which perfectly complements the production.
-And what a tale Things That Go Bump In The Night has to tell; not content with merely attaching itself to the Scooby-Doo movie, the track goes one better and includes the eponymous mutt in its lyrics: “Tell me who’s spookin’ who (who’s spookin’ who), it’s very Scooby-Doo (Scooby-Doo)” – what a brilliantly bonkers moment in pop music.
-It’s a relief that with so much going on, the track doesn’t end up being all style and little substance; as it works its way into the pre-chorus, there are some mean hooks at play: “They’re out to get you, to capture you and make you…spellbound; howling and prowling, you’re shivering, quivering…spellbound”.
-And listen to the way that the production ascends alongside the vocals, giving them an other-worldly aura.
-The sinister laughter re-appears and reverberates around the track – all of which perfectly sets the song to go off when it hits the chorus.
+And what a tale Things That Go Bump In The Night has to tell.
+Not content with merely attaching itself to the Scooby-Doo movie, the track goes one better and includes the eponymous mutt in its lyrics: “Tell me who’s spookin’ who (who’s spookin’ who), it’s very Scooby-Doo (Scooby-Doo)”, which remains a brilliantly bonkers moment in pop music.
+It’s a relief that with so much going on, the track doesn’t end up being all style and little substance.
+As Things That Go Bump In The Night works towards the pre-chorus, there are some mean hooks at play: “They’re out to get you, to capture you and make you…spellbound; howling and prowling, you’re shivering, quivering…spellbound”.
+The production ascends alongside the vocals, giving them an other-worldly aura as sinister laughter re-appears and reverberates around the track.
+All of which perfectly sets the song to go off when it hits the chorus:

 You cannot run